flower-pot/blog/_posts/2013-11-26-colemak-after-4-weeks.markdown

 The first few days were exhausting especially since I was trying to keep my GitHub streak up.
-I used Klavaro for practising since it supports Colemak and runs on ubuntu.
+I used Klavaro for practising since it supports Colemak and runs on Ubuntu.
 Completing the first 31 lessons wasn't all too exciting, it took me about three days to complete them.
-After that practising was the only way to improve in speed and after the first week, even though continuously swearing since colemak did still feel a bit unnatural, my speed was around 20wpm.
+After that practising was the only way to improve in speed and after the first week, even though continuously swearing since Colemak did still feel a bit unnatural, my speed was around 20wpm.
 The next week I still practised daily and my speed wend up to around 35wpm.